 Films between 21 and 59 minutes are not admitted in any section.

-The Festival may occasionally present a TV series in the non-competitive sections Orizzonti Extra or Out of Competition.
+The VIFF may occasionally present a TV series in the non-competitive sections Orizzonti Extra or Out of Competition.
 It must be a world premiere.
-The Festival will be able to present two episodes, unless it is a mini-series.
+The VIFF will be able to present two episodes, unless it is a mini-series.
 So you should submit at least two episodes using a single feature-length form.

 Do you select commercials or music videos?

 No, there are no sections presenting these film categories.

 May I submit my work to other festivals during the VIFF submission process?

 Yes, you may.
 But please let us know if your work has been selected elsewhere, so we can try and give you an early answer.